 Each year, by tradition, a different member of the council fills the largely ceremonial post of federal president on a rotating basis.
 The office does not confer the status of head of state, which is held jointly by all the councillors.

-Simonetta Sommaruga - the president for 2020 - has been a member of the Federal Council for ten years, and was vice-president and head of the environment, energy and transport department in 2019.
+Guy Parmelin - the president for 2021 - has been a member of the Federal Council for five years, was vice-president in 2020, and head of the Department of Economic Affairs, Education and Research from 2019.

 Broadcasting is dominated by the public Swiss Broadcasting Corporation (SRG SSR), which operates in French, German, Italian and Romansh.